hashicorp/nomad/website/source/guides/stateful-workloads/portworx.html.md

 * We have configured a replication factor of 3 which ensures our data is available on all 3 client nodes.

-You run `pxctl volume inspect mysql` to verify the status of the volume:
+Run `pxctl volume inspect mysql` to verify the status of the volume:

 ```
 $ pxctl volume inspect mysql